SwapnilChand/think/README.md

 ## What you learned
 * Some basics of app development.
+* Java OOPS.
-* Getting familiar with GitHub.
+* Getting familiar with GitHub and Android Studio.